 That night, my dreams of tango were more tangible.
 More vibrant, more alive.

 Morning brought more surprises, breakfast was served on a balcony in the showroom.
 I tiptoed down our black-and-white tiled hallway and found myself alone in the empty space.

 Choosing a cup of thick, strong coffee, a media luna (a sugared crescent-type roll) and some dolce de leche, I sat high above the stage next to an ornate railing looking down on the dining tables already set for the next show.
 My not-a-morning-person eyes still saw magic everywhere.

-That evening, after running around Buenos Aires and stuffing ourselves full of meat (more on that later), Circus Bear and I decided to retire to our room.
+That evening, after running around Buenos Aires and stuffing ourselves full of meat, Circus Bear and I decided to retire to our room.

 I sat in the red velvet chair trying to listen to the show going on outside my door as my imaginary little girl might.
 I soon learned that the girl was a bit more mischievous than I had initially imagined.
 I had promised myself to fully live the hotel, so I followed her lead and snuck out of my room.